Welcome to George's Website

-Are you interested in Complex Systems?
-If you are curious what terms "Complexity", "Adaptability" or "Emergent Intelligence" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
+Are you interested in Complex Adaptive Systems?
+If you are curious what terms "Complexity", "Adaptability", "Emergent Intelligence" or "Digital Ecosystems" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
 Please read the page "On Complexity" or get in touch with George.

-George Rzevski is Emeritus Professor, Complexity and Design Centre, The Open University, Milton Keynes, UK and Executive Chairman of Multi-Agent Technology Ltd, London, Helsinki, Moscow and Samara.
+George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of Digital Ecosystems Ltd, London, Helsinki, Colombo, Moscow and Samara, a company supplying AI-based software for business and administration.

-He is a researcher, enterpreneur and consultant in the broad area of Complex Adaptive Systems, Digital Ecosystems and Artificial Intelligence.
+George is a researcher, entrepreneur and consultant in the broad area of Complex Adaptive Systems, Digital Ecosystems and Artificial Intelligence.

 News and Events

-September 2017 - George revised his Brexit Paper to include some latest research results
+September 2017 - Brexit Paper revised to include some latest research results

-July 2017 - George's The New Forest Conference on Complex Systems 2018 has been announced
+July 2017 - Announcement of The New Forest Conference on Complex Systems 2018 to be chaired by Professor Rzevski

 July 2017 - George wrote a paper on Brexit Through the Lenses of Complexity Science